admirhodzic/multiselect-dropdown/README.md

 To add "select all" option, set multiselect-select-all="true" .

 Attribute multiselect-max-items="3" sets maximum number of items displayed in the control.

+"multiselect-hide-x", if true, hides a button to remove selected option.

 ### JavaScript API